 Things to See and Do in Cat Island:

-– Spend lazy days lounging on deserted crescents of pearly-white beaches
+- Spend lazy days lounging on deserted crescents of the nearby white sand beach.

 - Wind down in beachside restaurants and listen to Rake and Scrape bands

-– Dive for whitetip sharks or explore the wreck of the Santa Maria Theresa, a sunken Spanish battleship
+- Explore the wreck of the Santa Maria Theresa, a sunken Spanish battleship

 - Visit the highest point in the whole of The Bahamas – Mount Alvernia!
 At 206 feet above sea level, a short and sweet hike rewards you with a medieval-style monastery called the Hermitage